xcore/sc_can/doc/overview.rst

   * Supports
      * frame id filtering,
      * configurable size frame buffer,
-     * Fully CAN 2.0A and 2.0B compilant,
+     * Fully CAN 2.0A and 2.0B compliant,
      * Up to 1Mb baud rate,
      * Support for extended identifier(29-bit) for PHY layer,
-  * Low XCore resource usage
+  * Low xCORE resource usage
      * The function ``can_server`` requires just one core, the client functions, located in ``can.h`` are very low overhead and are called from the application,
-     * No timers used,
+     * 2 timers used,
      * A single channel,
      * Two one bit pins.